lidofinance/jumpgates/README.md

 ## 🚛 Deploying a jumpgate
 Before you proceed, please follow [Getting Started](#getting-started) instructions.

-### Step 1.
+#### Step 1.
+Specify environment variables.
-Specify environment variables required for deployment.
 You can do this by copying the contents of `sample.env` into `.env` and filling it out.
 The necessary variables are listed below,
 - `PRIVATE_KEY` - your private key;
 - `NETWORK` - name of the network you want to deploy a jumpgate to, e.g., `mainnet`, `goerli`, `ropsten`, etc.;
 - `TOKEN` - address of the ERC20 token you want to transfer;